MediaComem/comem-archioweb-tictactoe/WS.md

 There are 2 DOM events that are not yet handled:

 * During a game, the `play` event is emitted when the player clicks on the board.
-The column (0-2 from left to right) and row (0-2 from top to bottom) of the board cell are provided.
+The column (0-2 from left to right) and row (0-2 from top to bottom) identifying the board cell are provided.

   You need to listen to this event and handle it with a new game management
   function: